 Support for Campus Telecommunications Services

-No matter what kinds of telecommunications services are needed, University employees or University departments must request these services from their designated Telecomm Unit Coordinators (TUCs).
-To locate your TUC, log in to the Advanced Reporting Access list with your NetID and password.For more information about the resources which are available to Telecomm Unit Coordinators, please see Telecommunications Services Overview.
+No matter what kinds of telecommunications services are needed, University employees or University departments must request these services from their designated CITES Unit Coordinators (CUCs).
+To locate your CUC, log in to the Advanced Reporting Access list with your NetID and password.For more information about the resources which are available to CITES Unit Coordinators, please see Telecommunications Services Overview.